aroemers/rmap/README.md

 #### Per instance realization

 By default, whenever a lazy entry is realized, it is only realized for that particular instance.
 Only descendants (like when `assoc`ing) will have the realized entry, if it has been realized at that time.
 This means that "parent" instances will still have the unrealized entry.

 #### Structural sharing realization

-Although associating and disassociating entries returns a new recursive map instance, its lazy values can structurally shared.
+Although associating and disassociating entries returns a new recursive map instance, its lazy values can be structurally shared.
 This is enabled by adding a truthful argument to the `rmap` macro.
 Enabling this means that when an entry is realized, it is realized in every instance that still has this same entry.
 The context however in which an entry is realized may differ.
 For instance, have a look at these examples:

 ```clojure
 (let [x (rmap r {:a 1, :b (:a r)} true)]